Timon4ikRU/YakubOS-ex-NexusOS-ex-TestOS/README.md

-# TestOS: A Minimalist OS-Style Environment 🖥️
+# NexusOS: A Minimalist OS-Style Environment 🖥️
 Crafted by timon4ikru, a 7th-grade Russian student

 "At 10 years old, I dreamed of creating my own OS.
 Today, that dream becomes reality!"

-🌟 Welcome to TestOS!
+🌟 Welcome to NexusOS!
 TestOS is a lightweight, Python-based environment that mimics classic operating systems.
 Born from passion and curiosity, it combines nostalgia with modern functionality – all packed under 25 KB!

 Key Features: